 Chocolate Mint Cookies

-This recipe starts with my chocolate slice and bake cookies, which I’ve linked up above and again in the recipe notes, but don’t worry I’ve included the recipe here so you have everything you need in one post to make them into chocolate dipped cookies.
+This recipe starts with my chocolate slice and bake cookies, but don’t worry since I’ve included the recipe here.
+You have everything you need in this post to make them and dip them.
 The original post does give more information (discussion, tips, etc.) and has step by step photos, so head over there if you need to.

-Those cookies are GREAT just the way they are (though I do like to roll them in sanding sugar or nuts before baking), but it’s nice to make variations and these Christmas-y holiday peppermint flavored cookies are just perfect!
+Those cookies are GREAT just the way they are (though I do like to roll them in sanding sugar or nuts before baking), but it’s nice to make variations and this Christmas-y holiday peppermint flavored version is just perfect!

-Crushed candy canes, a little peppermint oil in the chocolate, and super easy chocolatey melting wafers take these cookies from basic to awesome.
+Crushed candy canes, a little peppermint oil in the chocolate, and super easy melting wafers take this dessert from basic to awesome.

 What do you need?

-- Chocolate Slice and Bake Cookies – Before you start dipping, you need to make the cookies.
+- Chocolate Slice and Bake Cookies – Before you start dipping, you need something to dip.
 These cookies are made from a basic butter cookie dough with lots of cocoa powder and a couple of egg yolks.

-- Chocolatey Melting Wafers – You can use proper chocolate (with cocoa butter) if you wish and are up on how to temper chocolate, but melting wafers are quick, take out the guess work, and are tasty.
+- Melting Wafers – You can use proper chocolate (with cocoa butter) if you wish and are up on tempering, but melting wafers are quick, take out the guess work, and are tasty.

 - Peppermint Oil – Since the coating is made with just chocolate you need to be careful how you flavor it or the mixture may seize and get all lumpy.
 Flavored oils play nice with chocolate and since they are super concentrated you just need a teeny bit.